-- A mentor is an experienced echocardiographer who can successfully guide a candidate through the BSE accreditation process.
-If the echocardiographer is BSE accredited, this is an advantage but not essential. - The mentor should have a clear understanding of the accreditation process including the training syllabus (see Appendix 1) and all relevant assessment criteria (see remainder of this accreditation pack for more details). - The mentor must assess the candidate's ability to undertake a CHD echocardiogram to a proficient level.
-Once a proficient level of ability is achieved the mentor must complete the curriculum-based competency tool and the mentor statements.
+A mentor is an experienced echocardiographer who can successfully guide a candidate through the BSE accreditation process.
+If the echocardiographer is BSE accredited, this is an advantage but not essential.

+The mentor should understand the accreditation process, including the training syllabus (see Appendix 1) and all relevant assessment criteria.

+The mentor must assess the candidate's ability to perform an CHD echocardiogram proficiently.
+Once a proficient level of ability is achieved, the mentor must complete the curriculum-based competency tool and the mentor statements.
 These can be accessed and completed via the online logbook portal.
-The curriculum-based competency tool can also be found in Appendix 2. - Candidates who cannot find a mentor should contact us; we will try our best to help source a suitable mentor.
-Alternatively, candidates can reach out to local BSE representatives, please visit the Governance, committees section of www.bsecho.org.
+The curriculum-based competency tool can also be found in Appendix 2.

+Candidates who cannot find a mentor should contact us; we will do our best to help them find a suitable mentor.

-Details of the written theory examination
+Written Theory Examination

-- The full training syllabus for this accreditation process is available in Appendix 1.
-A recommended reading list is available in Appendix 3. - This is held twice a year, usually in the Spring and Autumn.
-The examinations are held at various Pearson VUE centres across the UK, Republic of Ireland, and some overseas locations.
-Dates and online registration are announced on the written assessment section of BSE website.
-Further information on registrations for the written examination can be found in Appendix 4. - The written examination has two parts, an MCQ and an image reporting section.
-In order to pass the written examination overall, it is necessary to pass both parts at the same exam sitting. - The pass mark for the MCQ section is 70%, the image reporting section is 60%.
-These may vary slightly at the discretion of the Accreditation Chair following moderation. - There is no bar to re-sitting the written examination any number of times. - Accreditation is awarded once a candidate has also successfully completed the practical assessment.
+Appendix 1 contains the whole training syllabus for this accreditation process, and Appendix 3 includes a recommended reading list.

+The written theory examination is held once a year, usually in the Spring.
+It is held at various Pearson VUE centres across the UK, the Republic of Ireland, and some overseas locations.
+Registration dates are announced on the written assessment section of the BSE website.
+See Appendix 4 for registration guidance.

+The written examination has two parts: an MCQ theory section and an Image reporting section.
+To pass the written examination overall, it is necessary to pass both parts at the same exam sitting.

+If the first attempt is unsuccessful, candidates may be eligible to retake the exam at a reduced rate.

+Reduced rate: This only applies to a second attempt if it is taken within 12 months of the first attempt.
+If the second attempt is unsuccessful, the next attempt will be charged at the full fee.

+There is no bar to re-sitting the written examination any number of times.

+The pass mark for the MCQ is 70%, and the pass mark for the image reporting section is 60%.
+Following moderation, the Accreditation Chair may decide to vary these slightly.

+Accreditation is awarded once a candidate has successfully completed the practical assessment.
 Satisfactory performance at the written assessment alone does not allow 'partial accreditation.'